collective/collective.contentgroups/README.rst

 Features
 --------

-- A behavior that makes a portal type a group.
+- A behavior ``collective.contentgroups.group`` that makes a portal type a group, with a simple ``users`` text field.
-- A PAS plugin that integrates these groups.
+- A PAS plugin ``contentgroups`` that integrates these groups.
+- An adapter ``GroupAdapter`` that gives content items with our behavior the needed functionality that the standard ``PloneGroup`` and ``GroupData`` objects provide.
 - An installer that installs the plugin into ``acl_users``.
 - An uninstaller to remove the plugin.

+Note: this package has no Group portal type.
+You will have to enable the behavior yourself on a new or existing dexterity portal type.

 Installation